iPhone 15 Vs Samsung Galaxy S24: Comparison, Specs, Features And More

 While the iPhone 15 rumours have got us excited, the Samsung camp isn’t sitting quietly either — the Galaxy S24 leaks have also started coming in.

-Hence, in order to shush the fanboys for the time being, we take an in-depth look, comparing the rumoured Apple iPhone 15 and the Samsung Galaxy S24 series and weighing each of their pros and cons*.
+Hence, in order to shush the fanboys for the time being, we take an in-depth look at both smartphones, comparing the upcoming Apple iPhone 15 and Samsung Galaxy S24 series and weighing each of their pros and cons*.

 Apple iPhone 15 vs Samsung Galaxy S24: What are the leaks suggesting?